ebeneditos/telegram.bot/README.md

 ## Usage

-The `telegram.bot` package is easy, fun and free to use!
 You can quickly build a chatbot with a few lines:

 ```r
 library(telegram.bot)